carpentries/lesson-development-training/learners/reflecting.md

 * What will you change in the material you taught?
 * What will you change in the way you collect feedback in future pilots?
 * Did you identify anything that could be added as an Instructor Note to guide you and others next time the lesson is taught?
+* What questions do you have for the session facilitator and our fellow participants?

 If multiple participants are joining to debrief from the same lesson pilot event, only one of them needs to report out.
 Others may choose to add their own reflections and ask additional questions.